Hits Alive

-Hits Alive is the title of a greatest-hits album package released by American country music artist Brad Paisley.
+Hits Alive is the first compilation album by American country music artist Brad Paisley.
 This album contains two CDs of a collection of Paisley's greatest hits spanning his entire career.
 The first disc contains studio versions, and the second disc contains live versions.
 It was released on November 2, 2010, on Arista Nashville.
 It sold 31,000 copies in its first week.
 As of the chart dated April 16, 2011, the album has sold 235,881 copies in the US.

 Content

 The album contains both studio versions as well as live versions of Paisley's greatest hits.
 Disc one contains studio versions of fourteen of his songs, including a special piano mix of "Then."
 Disc two contains live versions of eleven of his songs recorded while Paisley was on The H2O Tour 2010.

 The only single from Hits Alive is "Anything Like Me," which first appeared on his 2009 album American Saturday Night.
 The song debuted on country radio on August 16, 2010.